JakeSteam/blog-programming/_posts/2018-12-03-scheduling-a-repeating-background-task-on-android-with-power-internet-requirements.md

 `JobScheduler.kt` is the class that handles the actual scheduling.
 The rest of this tutorial will describe the implementation process, but there is also a[ Gist of the implementation](https://gist.github.com/JakeSteam/4d87c6472914c714214d9511db340b09#file-jobscheduler-kt).

-First, create the class, making sure to extend JobDispatcher’s `JobService`:
+First, create the class, making sure to extend JobDispatcher's `JobService`:

 ```
 class JobScheduler : JobService() {